ojas-kanotra/pwn.college_ojas/Pondering_Paths.md

 ```

 ### New Learnings
-cd is used to change directory
+- `cd` (change directory) command is used to navigate between directories
+- Current working directory affects how relative paths are interpreted
+- Some programs may require execution from specific directories
+- Syntax: `cd /path/to/directory` to change to a specific location

 ### References
 None

 ---

-## Position elsewhere
+## Position Elsewhere
 This challenge required us to execute the /challenge/run program from a specific path.
 We had to cd to that directory before rerunning the challenge program.

 ### Solution